guladam/python101/practice/practice10_restaurant_prices.md

 - the total price needs to be *EXACTLY* 7000 HUF
 - appetizers should cost between 1000 and 1500 HUF
 - the entree should cost between 3000 and 5000 HUF
-- desserts should cose between 1000 and 2000 HUF
+- desserts should cost between 1000 and 2000 HUF

 > Extra tip: you can use *random.randint()* from the **random** module to generate the number.